gyorilab/mira/docs/index.md

 # access the second template using list indexing
 template = sir.templates[1]

-# go through all the templates in the model using for loops
+# go through all the templates in the model using a for loop
 for template in sir.templates:
     pass
 ```